iandreyev/kernel.css/README.md

  * git
  * nodejs

+Please do not directly edit the files in the /dist directory!

 The kernel.css webpage is located in the /docs directory, and the project examples are found in the /docs/examples directory.

-You can find the stylus css files in the /stylus directory.
+You can find the stylus CSS files in the /stylus directory.

-After you build your project with "npm run compile" or "npm run watch", the file can be found in the /build directory.
-Please use the index.html file in /test directory which uses the css file in /build, to see your changes.
+After you build your project with "npm run compile" or "npm run watch", the newly built kernel.css file can be found in the /build directory.
+Please use the index.html file in /test directory which uses the css file in /build, to test your changes.

 Please run the "npm run lint" script before you commit any changes.